Lyleregenwetter/Bike-Bench-Temporary/README.md

 > Tip: You can rename the environment in `environment.yml` under the `name:` field.

+Note: This environment should run the core design evaluation functionality.
+Some models and optimization algorithms require additional dependencies to run.
+Rendering requires Java -- see below:
 ---

 ## ☕ Java Requirement for Rendering